DUNE/lblpwgtools/CAFAna/README.md

 - Systematic variations are not implemented in truth branches yet
 - More realistic examples of systematics
-- Note: If you run into issues accessing files, which looks like ```Error in <TNetXNGFile::Open>: [FATAL] Auth failed: No protocols left to try```, you probably need to `setup duneutil v09_89_01d01 -q e26:prof` in order to do  `setup_fnal_security`.
-You might need to re-build after doing this.
-I am working on adding a detailed instruction on this.
+- Note: If you run into issues accessing files from `/pnfs`, which looks like ```Error in <TNetXNGFile::Open>: [FATAL] Auth failed: No protocols left to try```, you probably need to `setup duneutil v09_89_01d01 -q e26:prof` in order to do  `setup_fnal_security`.
+You can then `unsetup duneutil` right after.
+You might need to re-build after.
+Sorry this is ugly.
 Remember to source `CAFAnaEnv.sh` after building.
 ##

-Last updated September 4, 2024, by Maria Martinez-Casales (mcasales@fnal.gov)
+Last updated September 5, 2024, by Maria Martinez-Casales (mcasales@fnal.gov)